 Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on solutions for the healthcare sector.
 As there is a large number of startups working on a wide variety of solutions, we decided to share our insights with you.
-This time, we are taking a look at 5 promising additive manufacturing startups.
+This time, we are taking a look at 5 promising additive manufacturing startups impacting medical care.

 Using our StartUs Insights Platform, covering 1.116.000+ startups & emerging companies, we looked at innovation in the field of additive manufacturing solutions for the medical sector.
 For this research, we identified 898 relevant solutions and picked 5 to showcase below.
 These companies were chosen based on a data-driven startup scouting approach, taking into account factors such as location, founding year, and technology among others.
 Depending on your specific criteria, the top picks might look entirely different.

 The Global Startup Heat Map below highlights 5 startups & emerging companies developing additive manufacturing solutions.
 Moreover, the Heat Map reveals regions that observe a high startup activity and illustrates the geographic distribution of all 898 companies we analyzed for this specific topic.

 Athletes suffering from anterior cruciate ligament tears use medical braces for their recovery.
 Combining computer-aided design (CAD) software and the physician’s recommendations, startups 3D print ACL braces.
 As a result, this creates an exact match to the patient’s requirement in terms of fit, size, durability, and comfort at a reduced cost compared to an orthodox AL brace.